 AIM is committed to supporting all staff and students in the event that there is a Coronavirus outbreak that affects our ability to deliver learning and teaching.

 There are no reported cases from AIM staff or students on either campus.

 All students and staff have been informed that they should stay home if they feel unwell or feel uncomfortable attending campus.
 AIM has implemented several online adjustments to learning and teaching which means we are able to accommodate our AIM community in this situation.

 IS AIM STILL ACCEPTING APPLICATIONS TO STUDY IN 2021?

 Yes!
 AIM is pleased to announce that students are able to commence or continue their studies online.

-In September, AIM will be introducing blended learning for selected units to take place on-campus at a students discretion.
+In our September intake for 2020, AIM has introduced blended learning for selected units which are taking place on-campus at a students discretion (Sydney only).
 These units will also continue online for those wishing to remain at home.

 For information regarding how to apply, Enquire Now.

 At this stage, we are offering scheduled campus tours in Sydney by appointment and with strict attendance numbers in place.
 To schedule a time to check out our campus, send us an email or call 02 9219 5444.